New mechanism of organic carbon source in deep-sea cold seeps

 To explore the distribution of archaeal acetogenesis in cold seep environments, a phylogenetic tree of acd genes from a total of 77 cold seep environments was constructed (Fig.2).
 Among all the ANME and methanogens, only ANME-2, Methanosarcinales, and Ca. Verstraetearchaeota contained acd genes.
 In particular, the ANME-2 from methane seepages and subseafloor sediment formed a separate cluster.
 Meanwhile, acd genes were identified in Archaeoglobi, Ca.Bathyarchaeota, Crenarchaeota, Thermococci, and Thermoplasmata (including MBG-D), indicating a wide distribution of acetate metabolism among cold seep archaea.

 Fig. 2 Distribution of acd genes among archaea from cold seeps.
-A total of 113 acd genes are identied from 77 metagenomic datasets of cold seep samples.
+A total of 113 acd genes are identified from 77 metagenomic datasets of cold seep samples.
 Acd gene from ANME-2a is marked as red asterisk.

 Proposed conceptual model of carbon cycling in cold seeps